Vauxhall Frontera Review & Prices

 The Frontera may excel in town, but that doesn’t mean it can’t handle a long motorway drive.
 You do get a bit of tyre noise, and the engine groans a bit when you put your foot down, but it’s a pretty comfortable car to munch up the miles in.

 This is thanks in part to the seats, which are super comfortable and supportive.
 You can spend a good few hours in them without getting a backache.
-The suspension still performs well at speed as well, although the slab-sided shape does make you susceptible to a bit of buffeting in strong crosswinds.
+It's comfortable enough over bumps at speed, though the slab-sided shape does make you susceptible to a bit of buffeting in strong crosswinds.

-It’s a shame that you can’t get the Frontera with adaptive cruise control; it just gets a standard setup which won’t maintain your distance to the car in front.
-It’s not something you can really hold against a car at this price, although an MG ZS does get this feature as standard.
+It’s a shame that you can’t get the Frontera with adaptive cruise control; it just gets a standard setup which will maintain your speed but not the distance to the car in front.
+It feels mean to hold that against a car at this price, but an MG ZS does get this feature as standard.

 On a twisty road